Home-office deductions for the 2020-2022 tax years

 The who: Which employees are eligible?

-There are eligibility requirements for an employee to claim either of the new claiming methods in 2020:
+There are eligibility requirements for an employee to claim under either of the methods:

 1. To claim under the temporary flat-rate method, an employee has to meet all of the following conditions: